Growing Zone: 9-11

 How to Fertilize Your Fiddle Leaf Fig Trees:

-Best Growing Soil for Fiddle Leaf Fig Trees:
+What is the Best Growing Soil for Fiddle Leaf Fig Trees:

-History and Introduction of Fiddle Leaf Fig Trees:
+What is the History and Introduction of Fiddle Leaf Fig Trees:

 Originally from Africa between Cameroon and Sierra Leone, Fiddle Leaf Figs are used to a warm, slightly humid, shady environment.
 They typically grow in the understory of the rainforest, and have a very routine environment.
 Few drastic changes in temperature, humidity, water or light which is an idea that should be transferred when thinking about the best location for the Fiddle Leaf Fig indoors.
 Reaching huge popularity recently, Fiddle Leaf Figs have been commercially available for some time.
 The Fiddle Leaf Fig has earned the Royal Horticultural Society’s Award of Garden Merit.